sarog/elasticsearch/README.md

 > If you are upgrading an existing Elasticsearch instance to version 9.x, you **MUST** upgrade to 8.19 first!
 > Read the [official documentation](https://www.elastic.co/docs/deploy-manage/upgrade#upgrade-paths) for additional info.

-Replace the `XXXXXX` attachment ID in the fetch URL below with the latest version available on the relevant Bugzilla page.
+Replace the `XXXXXX` attachment ID in the fetch URL below with the latest version available on the relevant Bugzilla or Makefile page.

 ```shell
 cd /usr/ports